ManageIQ/manageiq-v2v-conversion_host/docs/Virt-v2v-wrapper.md

 # Virt-v2v Wrapper

 The script shields the caller from complexities involved in starting virt-v2v on oVirt/RHV host.
-It daemonizes to the background and monitors the progress of the conversion, providing the status information in a state file.
+It monitors the progress of the conversion, providing the status information in a state file.
 This allows for asynchronous conversion workflow.

 The expected usage is as follows: